Cataland: Why the Fuss?: The -eralized weak order

 \begin{theorem} $\Weakm(W)$ is a rank-symmetric, self-dual lattice. \end{theorem}

-To prove this theorem, we recall some standard results from the weak order of Coxeter theory in the context of $\Weakm(W)$.
-Just as $\Weak(W)$ has an anti-automorphism given by acting by the longest element~$\wo$, we show that $\Weakm(W)$ has an anti-automorphism given by acting by~$\wom$.
+Just as the rank-symmetry of $\Weak(W)$ is demonstrated using the anti-auto\-morphism given by acting by the longest element~$\wo$, we prove \Cref{thm:weak_lattice} by showing that $\Weakm(W)$ has an anti-automorphism given by acting by~$\bwom$.

-\begin{lemma} If $u$ is a left divisor of $\wom \in \Artinmon$, then it is also a right divisor. \end{lemma}